milgra/tutorials/pretty-and-functional-linux-destkop.md

 nano ~/.zshrc

+add this at the end of the file :

 if [[ -z $DISPLAY ]] && [[ $(tty) = /dev/tty1 ]]; then
   XKB_DEFAULT_LAYOUT=us exec sway
 fi

 # idle, lock, sleep

+install swaylock and swayidle

 sudo pacman -S swaylock swayidle